zarrs/zarrs_book/src/groups.md

 # Group Initialisation

-## The Sync and Async API

-The `zarrs` [`Group`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html) and [`Array`](https://docs.rs/zarrs/latest/zarrs/array/struct.Array.html) structures have both a sync and async API.
-The applicable API depends on the storage that the group or array is created with.

-In the examples in this and subsequent chapters, async API method calls are shown commented out below their sync equivalent.

-> [!WARNING]
-> The async API is still considered experimental, and it requires the `async` feature.
+A group is a node in a Zarr hierarchy that may have child nodes (arrays or groups).

+Each array or group in a hierarchy is represented by a metadata document, which is a machine-readable document containing essential processing information about the node.
+For a group, the metadata document contains the Zarr Version and optional user attributes.

+##

 ## Opening an Existing Group

-Opening an existing group is as simple as calling [`Group::open`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html#method.open) (or [`async_open`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html#method.async_open)):
+An existing group can be opened with [`Group::open`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html#method.open) (or [`async_open`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html#method.async_open)):
 ```rs
 let group = Group::open(store.clone(), "/group")?;
 // let group = Group::async_open(store.clone(), "/group").await?;
 ```

+> [!NOTE]
-These methods will open a Zarr V2 or Zarr V3 group.
+> These methods will open a Zarr V2 or Zarr V3 group.
-If you only want to open a specific Zarr version, see [`open_opt`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html#method.open_opt) and [`MetadataRetrieveVersion`](https://docs.rs/zarrs/latest/zarrs/config/enum.MetadataRetrieveVersion.html).
+> If you only want to open a specific Zarr version, see [`open_opt`](https://docs.rs/zarrs/latest/zarrs/group/struct.Group.html#method.open_opt) and [`MetadataRetrieveVersion`](https://docs.rs/zarrs/latest/zarrs/config/enum.MetadataRetrieveVersion.html).

 ## Creating Attributes
 Attributes are encoded in a JSON object (`serde_json::Object`).